MatthVeron/VAST_wiki/Combine-biomass-counts-and-encounter-data.md

 It is possible to use `VAST` to fit models jointly to different modes (a.k.a. types) of data, including encounter/non-encounter, count, and biomass-sampling data.
 Combining data from different sampling designs can be useful to expand the spatial footprint beyond that covered by any one sampling program.

-As a simple example, I show code for combining three data types for red snapper in the Gulf of Mexico (I note that the wrapper functions used here are currently in the development branch of `FishStatsUtils`, and the fine-scaled interpolation in the development branch of `VAST`, but both will be available in the next numbered release):
+As a simple example, I show code for combining three data types for red snapper in the Gulf of Mexico:

 ```R
 # Download release number 3.6.0; its useful for reproducibility to use a specific release number